There are service records listed on my report. What does this mean?

 What does “odometer reading” mean?

-This is the odometer reading supplied to CARFAX Canada, along with the unit of measure:
+The number of kilometers or miles a vehicle has traveled, as reported to CARFAX Canada, along with the unit of measure:

-- KM = Kilometres
+KM = Kilometers

-- MI = Miles
+MI = Miles

 View Full Article